N-madhuri-483/IIDT-Assignments/README.md

 # IIDT-Assignments
-This repository if for assignment given by iidt
+This repository is for assignment given by iidt